 The minimum requirements to become a traffic officer are:

 - Grade 12 or equivalent (No specific subjects needed)

 - No criminal record · Code B driving Licence (manual transmission)

 - Medical Certificate – that a person may do strenuous exercises

 - Must be employed by a Local or Provincial Authority.

-According to Indeed, the average salary of a Traffic officer is R 234 887 per year.
+According to Indeed, the average National Traffic Police salary is R 234 887 per year.
 There are different roles within the Traffic Department and the amount may differ with regards to experience or seniority level.